Jared-Lev/Drivers-of-Hospital-Length-of-Stay/README.md

 The major findings of this work are as follows:

-- Higher levels of albuming, a transport protein in the blood, were associated with shorter length of stay: each unit increase n shortens LOS by 0.8 days.
+- Higher levels of albumin, a transport protein in the blood, were associated with shorter length of stay: each unit increase n shortens LOS by 0.8 days.
 - Higher international normalized ratio (INR), an indication of clotting ability, is associated with longer LOS: each unit increase extends LOS by 1.8 days